 Would you like to draw a smiling cartoon avocado?
 This easy, step-by-step cartoon drawing tutorial is here to show you how.
 All you need is a pencil, an eraser, and a sheet of paper.

-If you liked this tutorial, see also the following drawing guides: Orange, Peach, and Corn Cob.
+If you liked this drawing tutorial, see also the following guides: Orange drawing, Peach drawing, and Corn Cob drawing.

 Learn how to get access to thousands of printable pages!